-National Secular Society’s Secular Charter
+The Secular Charter

-a) There is no established state religion.
+There is no established state religion.

-b) There is one law for all and its application is not hindered or replaced by religious codes or processes.
+The judicial process is not hindered or replaced by religious codes or processes.

-d) Freedom of expression is not restricted by religious considerations.
+Freedom of expression is not restricted by religious considerations.

 The state does not engage in, fund or promote religious activities or practices.